 Followers of Martin Luther King Jr. were seeking to secure critical civil rights for African Americans.
 Success was embodied in the Civil Rights Act. of 1964.

-A critical benefit of having a clear and measurable goal shared by all nations is that over the time it takes a large social change movement to succeed—they never succeed overnight—supporters and leaders are able to measure progress being made, and the thoughts of leaders are consistently kept focused on the prize.
+A critical benefit of having a clear and measurable goal shared by all nations is that over the time it takes a large social change movement to succeed—they never succeed overnight—supporters and leaders are able to measure progress being made toward the goal, and the thoughts of leaders are consistently kept focused on the prize.

 History teaches that if the goal of a social change movement is vague or progress toward it is difficult if not impossible to measure, momentum is easily lost.
 The movement falters, splinters, or dies out.
 Given vague or difficult-to-measure goals, progress is hard to perceive or tout to gain supporters, or for supporters, hard to feel.
 Without a feeling of progress enthusiasm dies.
 Without a shared orienting and measurable goal, planning and strategizing by leaders can too easily drift to collateral issues, undercutting momentum toward the actual goal.
 Examples of such vague or difficult to measure goals would be a movement to end poverty, or a movement to promote the use of nonviolence.
 Even a movement to empower women.
 However worthy they may be, such goals don’t offer a strong backbone for a major social change movement.
 Distraction.
 Loss of focus.
 These are a danger to be avoided.
 PEP provides a clear, uniting goal; securing a global binding-peace-treaty.
 Progressive steps to achieving success are measurable.
 And achievement will be a major step on the pathway leading to a global paradigm shift that rejects violence as an option for resolving all nature of social conflicts.
 It would also become the foundation upon which we can construct a peace system for planet Earth.